 If you can not take the course, you have permission to unregister for it.
 You can do it up to five working days before the starting date.
-You have to send an email to the Danish officials at the same email address email@example.com and ask them to register you.
+You have to send an email to the Danish officials at the same email address [email protected], and ask them to unregister you.

 In case you do not unregister and do not take part in the course, it will be considered as one failed attempt.
 You can take three failed attempts.

 If you get sick, you have to inform the Registration, Analysis, and EU Health Insurance no later than 9.00 on the first-course day of the first-course day.

 You must get a certificate from your own doctor that indicates you are sick, and it must contain the doctor’s stamp and provider ID.
 You have to send the certificate no later than three days after getting it.